deb-intel/GramineTest/Documentation/index.rst

 Develop Gramine
 ========================
-This section contain information on how to assist in developing Gramine.
+This section contains information on how to assist in developing Gramine.
 You will find instructions for building Gramine from source files, installing dependencies, debugging Gramine, preparing signing keys, and information on the contribution guidelines for Gramine.

-**Select** :doc:`dev/builiding`
+**Select** :doc:`dev/building`

 Indices and tables
 ==================